grzesiek-galezowski/tdd-ebook/manuscript/280_Start_with_a_failing_test_mocks.md

 }
 ```

-T> To tell you the truth, usually before writing the correct implementation, I play a bit, making the Statement wrong in several ways, just to see if I can correctly guess the reason why the Statement will turn false and to make sure the error messages are informative enough.
-For example, I may only implement opening the channel at first and observe whether the Statement is still false and if the reason for that is changed as I expected.
+T> To tell you the truth, sometimes before writing the correct implementation, I play a bit, making the Statement wrong in several ways, just to see if I can correctly guess the reason why the Statement will turn false and to make sure the error messages are informative enough.
+For example, I may only implement opening the channel at first and observe whether the Statement is still false and if the reason for that changes the way I expect.
 Then I may add sending the data, but pass something other than `_data` to the `Send()` method (e.g. a `null`), etc. This way, I "test my test", not only for correctness (whether it will fail for the right reason) but also for diagnostics (will it give me enough information when it fails?).
 Finally, this is also a way I learn about how my test automation tools inform me of issues in such cases.

 ## Second behavior -- specifying an error